bustle/radql/docs/04/README.md

 All `RadAPI` and `RadType` instances contain a reference to `e$`, which is the current execution context.
 This will become very useful when we explore the concept of batching execution, as `e$` is a per-request singleton, however for now we're using it to call our factory methods.

-Since `this.e$.Type()` is asynchronous, it is important that we use this as a return value for our mutations.
-If a mutation returns a promise, RadQL will wait for it to resolve before proceeding.

 Note that `this.e$[TypeName](args)` isn't quite the same as calling `Type.get(args)`.
 `e$` also implements memoization for resource sharing and other features for efficiency.